warncke/immutable-core/README.md

 The cache client must conform to the specification in immutable-require-valid-cache-client.
 An error will be throw for non-conforming clients.

+### immutableAI

+    immutable.immutableAI(false)

+By default Immutable Core will create a new Immutable AI instance with each method call and call the method with the Immutable AI instance as the `this` argument.

+This can be disabled globally or at the module or method level.

 ### logClient